jonathan-poole/qs-admin-guide/docs/asset_management/data_connections/remove_unused_data_connections.md

 #### Script to Add Custom Property value to Data Connections from an Excel Export

+It is assumed that the **Data Connection ID** column has been added to a table in the **Data Connection Analyzer** and exported to Excel.
+This file is then referenced in the below script.

 ```powershell
 # Function to import data connection ids from excel and add a custom property value to them.
 # If the custom property doesn't exist, it will be created.